5 min read

 Similarly, after completing a sprint in Agile development, team members can identify practices to start (e.g., daily stand-up meetings for improving communication), stop (e.g., multitasking during work hours), and continue (e.g., weekly knowledge-sharing sessions).

-When To Use a Start-Stop-Continue Exercises?
+When To Use Start-Stop-Continue Exercises?

 One of the great things about the stop-start-continue exercise is that it can be used in a variety of situations, including: